Why Your Healthcare Provider Examines Your Neck and Throat

 during the thyroid exam.

-spasms or abnormalities in your spinal column.
-These might be pinching a nerve and
+spasms or problems in your spinal column.
+These might be pinching a nerve and causing

-causing the pain.
-Your healthcare provider can also find other chains of enlarged
+pain.
+Your healthcare provider can also find other chains of enlarged lymph nodes.

 Finally, examining your neck can reveal possible circulatory problems.
 Your healthcare